graphql/graphql-spec/spec/Section 7 -- Response.md

 }
 ```

-Response 4, contains no incremental payloads, {hasNext} set to {false} indicates
+Response 4, contains no incremental payloads. {hasNext} set to {false} indicates
-the end of the stream.
+the end of the response stream.
+This response is sent when the underlying
+iterator of the `films` field closes.

 ```json example
 {